An AI tool passed the bar – what does this mean for you, and what is the wider impact to the legal & regulatory space?

 Conclusion

 AI's passage of the Uniform Bar Exam marks a turning point in the legal profession.
-As AI continues to advance and integrate into the legal and regulatory industry, it will undoubtedly bring about significant changes in the way legal services are delivered and impact the job market.
+As generative AI continues to advance and integrate into the law and regulatory industry, it will undoubtedly bring about significant changes in the way legal services are delivered and impact the job market for lawyers.
 It is crucial for legal professionals and industry stakeholders to embrace this change and adapt accordingly to ensure a successful and equitable transition into the AI-driven future of law.
+The regulation of AI in the legal sector will be a key consideration as the technology becomes more prevalent, potentially reshaping the role of the lawyer and the practice of law itself

 What are your thoughts on AI – is it changing the world of work for the better?